JShad30/the_recipe_store/README.md

 The template pages have been written with HTML5 (http://www.html5.com/) and styled with CSS3 (www.css3.com) in the style.css file.
 CSS3 was used to create the mobile responsiveness seen across the whole site.
 It has also been used to create the hover effects for the buttons and icons.
 On each of the pages, you will find the jinja template engine used.
 A 'base.html' page has been created to contain the HTML code that is to be used on each of the pages i.e. the head, header and the footer.

 jQuery (https://jquery.com/) has been used in the navbar to control the dropdown menus.
-It is also used in the home page to allow the user to scroll between meal type, preferences or allergen, and switch the post it notes section between the most popular recipes on the site and the most recently uploaded recipes on the site. ------Javascrpt (https://www.javascript.com/) was used for the form in the contact page.------
+It is also used in the home page to allow the user to scroll between meal type, preferences or allergen, and switch the post it notes section between the most popular recipes on the site and the most recently uploaded recipes on the site.
+Javascrpt (https://www.javascript.com/) was used for the form in the contact page.

 The contact form on the 'contact.html' page was created using HTML forms.
 An account and template for the data submitted was created on Emailjs, and this was connected with Javascrpt in the 'contact.js' file.